Daily Check-in/Check-out Times for Hostel:

 $35 with meals (includes dinner of pizza, beverage and fruit/salad, and breakfast of coffee, waffles, juice, and fruit).

 Closed on occasion for private events.
 Please call ahead!

 We will be closed to overnight guests the following special event dates in 2017:

 May 18, May 20

 July 8 and 9, July 10-12, July 29 and 29

 August 21, 22

 We remain open year-round for special events and group bookings.
 To book a group retreat, special event, or overnight , please email email@example.com.

-The Ironmaster’s Mansion is located in the South Mountain landscape of Cumberland County, PA, nestled in the Pine Grove Furnace State Park is the Ironmaster’s Mansion.
+The Ironmaster’s Mansion is located in the South Mountain landscape of Cumberland County, PA, nestled in the Pine Grove Furnace State Park.

 This historic property has 28-bed dormitory-style accommodations where hikers and other visitors to the park can stay overnight for a nominal charge.
-This 1829 Mansion has been renovated and is available as a venue for meetings, workshops, weddings, reunions, camps and other group functions.
+This 1829 Mansion is available as a venue for meetings, workshops, weddings, reunions, camps and other group functions.